tangclaire95/my/content/authors/admin/_index.md

 ---

 ## About Me
+Xiaoyi Tang is a PhD candidate in Linguistics and Cognitive Science at the University of Delaware.
+Her research interests include
 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.